 Ang Li

-I am a MSCS student at Stanford University.
+I am currently a MSCS student at Stanford University.
 Previously I was an undergraduate student major in computer science at UC San Diego.
 I was fortunate to be advised by Prof. Hao Su.
+I had great time working at Hillbot as a research engineer intern during 2024's summer.

-I am broadly interested in computer vision, robotics and computer graphics.
+I am broadly interested computer vision, computer graphics and robotics.

 CV / Email / GitHub